 What Does Rice Orzo Taste Like?

 Overall, you’ll be surprised to learn that orzo has a very mild flavor that borders on nutty.
 This makes it a perfect filler for a wide range of dishes, and it can be used in place of other types of rice.
 The main thing that makes orzo stand out aside from its slightly nutty flavor is its chewy texture.
-When cooked correctly, orzo should be chewy but not hard.
+When cooked correctly, orzo should be slightly chewy (al dente) but not hard.

 Is Orzo the Same as Pasta Rice?